Home/Fruits/Italian Prune Plum

 1. 1.
 In a glass or bowl, layer Greek yogurt, diced Italian prune plums, and granola.

 2. 2.
-Repeat the layers until all ingredients are used.
+Repeat the layers until all ingredients are used, finishing with granola on top.

 3. 3.
-Drizzle with honey and serve immediately.
+Drizzle with honey if desired and enjoy immediately.

 Italian Prune Plum Chutney

-A tangy and sweet chutney made with Italian prune plums, ginger, and spices, perfect for pairing with meats or spreading on sandwiches.
+A tangy and sweet chutney made with Italian prune plums, perfect as a condiment for meats or a spread for sandwiches.

 Ingredients